sigstore/community/README.md

 Recordings for all of the above meetings should be on our [YouTube channel](https://www.youtube.com/channel/UCWPVc8glVGOODxsA_ep0VVw)

+### Infrastructure Working Group meeting

+We typically meet for an Infrastructure Working Group meeting every other [Tuesday @ 15:30 UTC time](https://dateful.com/eventlink/1236491091).
+This is available via the shared calendar above.

+Recordings for all of the above meetings should be on our [YouTube channel](https://www.youtube.com/channel/UCWPVc8glVGOODxsA_ep0VVw)

 ## Slack

 Come on over to our [slack channel](https://sigstore.slack.com)!